starovit/ucu-recsys-movielens/ab_test/report.md

 - **Control Group (A)**: Users receive recommendations from the current system.
 - **Treatment Group (B)**: Users receive recommendations from the new algorithm

-How to simulate it, who knows
+How to simulate it without live environment?
+Who knows

 ### 4. **Segment the Users**
 Randomly assign users to either the control group or the treatment group, ensuring that each group is statistically similar.